 Following the publication of your results, you may submit a claim for retrospective mitigation for eligible elements of assessment, if you consider that your mark is lower than you would reasonably have expected to get had the pandemic not occurred and you are confident that you can achieve a higher mark.

-Under the Transitional Arrangement Regulations (AR17), the Principle for No Disadvantage applies to:
+Eligible assessment (as defined in the Transitional Arrangement Regulations (AR17), applies to:

 Please note that some aspects of the Principle for No Disadvantage may not apply if you are studying on a course that leads to a professional accreditation.
 Your course leader will be able to advise you further about whether your course falls into this category.